ImageMagick v6 Examples --

 [IM Output] [IM Output] [IM Output]

-In a similar way we can continue this to add a fuzzy shadow to our ball, clipped to the boundaries of the ball itself, so that it looks even more 3-D like.
+In a similar way we can add a fuzzy shadow to our ball clipped to the boundaries of the ball itself so that it looks even more 3-D like.
 I'll leave it as an exercise to the reader to figure out how the following command achieves this result.

 convert moon_crescent.png -fx 0 -channel A -blur 0x7 \